Oura Ring 4 Review (2026): Is It Worth £349 + a Membership?

 Third, the premium finishes carry a significant cosmetic-only markup.
 Stealth and Gold start at £399 (and Gold Rose Gold variants climb higher); the underlying sensor stack and software are identical to the Heritage model.
 If the brushed-titanium aesthetic suits you, the £349 Heritage is the rational pick.

-Verdict — who should buy the Oura Ring 4
+Who should buy the Oura Ring 4?

 Buy the Oura Ring 4 if: you take sleep and recovery seriously, you'll use the HRV-and-temperature trends across months and seasons, you value the women's-health features, and the monthly subscription is a price you'd happily pay for a service you use daily.
 For that profile, this is still the best smart ring you can buy in 2026.